 Since its beginning, Gomang College has produced many eminent Buddhist masters and has been a very important Tibetan and Buddhist learning center.
-Each of the colleges of Drepung has its speciality and the focus of Gomang is philosophy: logic and debate.
+Each of the colleges of Drepung has its specialty and the focus of Gomang is philosophy: logic and debate.

 In 1949 while the Chinese Communists were attempting to establish control of the Far East, we fought the Korean War to stop this domination.
 At the very same time, on the other side of China, the army of the People’s Republic of China invaded the county of Tibet.
 No one came to the aid of this sovereign territory and by 1959, the political and spiritual leader of Tibet, Tenzin Gyatso, the Fourteenth Dalai Lama was forced to flee his country.

 He was immediately followed by 80,000 refugees.
 Refugees continue to stream from Tibet, often at great peril to their lives.
-All told, since 1949 more than 1.2 million Tibetans have died at the hands of the Communist Chinese.
+All told since 1949 more than 1.2 million Tibetans have died at the hands of the Communist Chinese.

 These oppressors are destroying the environment and culture of Tibet and are displacing the population of Tibet.
 In many areas, Chinese settlers now outnumber the Tibetan population.
 The Peoples’ Republic of China is doing to Tibetans in the space of 50 years what we did to the Native Americans in the space of 500 years.